senadkurtisi/Univariate-Time-Series-Forecasting/README.md

 Previously created subsequences were split into train and test set with 0.65 split ratio.
 This hyperparameter can be modified the same way as time lag, in the [globals.py](src/globals.py) file.

 ## Model
 The model consists of a single layer LSTM and a fully connected layer.
-The hidden cells values are fed into a FC layer which has a linear activation.
+The hidden cells values of the last layer of LSTM are fed into a FC layer which has a linear activation.

 **LSTM layer architecture:**
 | Input dim.      | Embedding dim. | Number of layers. |